Tooth Extractions at Cunning Dental Group, CA:

 Impaction or Overcrowding

 Impacted teeth are those that grow or shift into the wrong position, which renders them useless.
 Overcrowding is when your teeth are too large to fit within the mouth properly.
-We may remove these teeth in preparation for braces and overall improve your smile.
+We may remove these teeth in preparation for braces or to improve your smile.

 The common types of impaction we see at Cunning Dental Group are: